-How to connect a router to another router:
+How to connect router to router:

 - You may have a very large home and single unit might not be powerful to send the wireless signal all over.
 In this case you can add second unit to increase the wi-fi signal also increase the number of Ethernet ports to connect the wired devices.

 - You may have a wired network and want to add some new wi-fi devices to it.
 In this case you can add wireless access point to get wi-fi signal.

 - To create open wi-fi for guest users and not allowing them to enter into your main network.

 Watch this video for easy steps to connect router to router :